 Support our fundraisers!

 By sponsoring one of Foodlink’s signature fundraising events, your company helps fight hunger and poverty in our community.
-Sponsorships are available for the Foodlink Get Together in the spring, and Foodlink’s Festival of Food each September.
+Sponsorships are available for the Foodlink Get Together in May/June, and Foodlink’s Festival of Food each September.

 Other events, such as Forks & Skis in March, are held throughout the year and include other sponsorship opportunities.